FatmaHameed/Helloprint-Tech-App/README.md

   3- Run the test cases by clicking on **test.spec.js** file inside the **integration** folder.

 For more information, please visit [Cypress Documentation](https://docs.cypress.io/guides/getting-started/installing-cypress.html#Opening-Cypress)

+**Notes** The tests is not complete because some issues I faced with the app in my local machine and shortage of time